Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Was able to finally implement the seemingly impossible task!
+- My team lead pushes my abilities to the limit, and I love it.
+She has a great amount of patience, and I learn a LOT!
+Everything she explains makes sense.

 **Thoughts:**
 - I love this job.
 I feel competent and am learning a lot every day!

+### R2 Day 73: June 23, 2018 Saturday

+** Today's Progress**
+- Day off/World Cup

+**Thoughts:**
+- Day off

+### R2 Day 74: June 24, 2018 Sunday

+** Today's Progress**
+- Day off/World Cup
+- Met up with a DevOps engineer from Denmark and geeked out.

+**Thoughts:**
+- Day off

+### R2 Day 75: June 25, 2018 Monday
+- Clean up in the morning
+- Start reading up on new integration

+**Thoughts:**
+- Pushed my versioning code into production - awesome!